Keyboard shortcuts

 # This must be at least 64 alphanumeric characters long.

-# You will be able to use that key afterwards with setting
+# You will be able to use that key afterward with setting

 # the `Authorization` header: